Harold Ramirez Player Props: Rays vs. Giants

-On Monday, Harold Ramirez (batting .400 in his past 10 games) and the Tampa Bay Rays face the San Francisco Giants, whose starting pitcher will be Ryan Walker.
+On Tuesday, Harold Ramirez (.448 on-base percentage in past 10 games, 99 points above season-long percentage) and the Tampa Bay Rays face the San Francisco Giants, whose starting pitcher will be Jakob Junis.
 First pitch is at 9:45 PM ET.

-He strung together two hits (going 2-for-3 with an RBI) in his most recent appearance against the Guardians.
+He had three hits (going 3-for-5 with a triple and an RBI) in his last appearance against the Giants.

 Harold Ramirez Game Info & Props vs. the Giants